Google Street View in South America: Chile

 Filming of Street View in Chile began in January 2012.
 On September 25, 2012, parts of Chile were added including Santiago, Valparaíso, Viña del Mar and Concepción.
 Many more cities and roads were released during 2013.
 In March 2015 the country counts with mostly full coverage.
+The highest road in the world which is shown in Street View, is located at on 5085 m altitude, at the Paso Picavilque Mountain pass (Route A-97-B).

 Colombia

 On September 3, 2013, parts of Colombia were added.
 Some cities like Bogotá, Barranquilla, Montería, Cúcuta, Ibagué, Barrancabermeja, Caucasia, Valledupar, Yopal, Aguachica, Soledad, Villavicencio, Manizales, Zipaquirá, Floridablanca, Carmen de Bolívar, Fundación, Cartagena, Bucaramanga, Santa Marta, Santa Rosa de Cabal and more.